coding-yogi/bombardier/readme.md

 Bombardier can take your existing postman collection and bombard your server with those requests under specified load

 ## Building from source
 Make sure you have cargo and rust installed.
-Checkout the code and run below command
+Checkout the code and run below command.
+If code builds successfully you should see the binary/executable in `/target/release` folder

 `cargo build --release`

+## Troubleshooting
+If you face issues building the binaries from the source please check [troubleshooting](docs/troubleshooting.md) document

+## Using binaries
+If you do not wish to build bombardier from source, you can always download the binaries and use the tool directly.
+Go to [releases](https://github.com/coding-yogi/bombardier/releases) to download the binary of your choice

 ## Config json
 You need to create a json file which can tell Bombardier about the load configuration.